Budget Management Tips for New Managers

 Share your budget with your team, perhaps even getting them involved in setting up the forecast.
 Involving your team and helping them understand the budgeting process creates a sense of shared ownership and encourages your employees to find creative ways to manage expenses.

-Don’t just take last year’s actuals and add ten percent to the next year’s forecast.
-Start with developing a strategy and goals, and then determine the resources required to achieve those goals.
-If you require more than last year, then prepare a business case to justify your request for additional funding.
+Don’t just take last year’s actuals and add 10 percent to next year’s forecast.
+Start with developing a strategy and goals, then determine the resources required to achieve those goals.
+If you require more than last year, prepare a business case to justify your request for additional funding.

 Don’t Overdo It

 While managing the budget is an important role for a manager, never lose sight of the most important assets: your people!
-Make sure you are spending at least five times the amount of time developing your team that you are crunching numbers.
+Make sure you are spending at least five times the amount of time developing your team than crunching numbers.